 The most likely reason why the smartest animal on the planet, counted by the largest amount of cognitive neurons in our brain, is bound to live the shortest of all major species is because of the dumb constructs of humanity we continue to build.
-Supposed systems that, instead of propelling the adaptability of humanity forward, lead to the manufactured navel-staring of manmade stupidity.
+Supposed systems that, instead of propelling humanity’s adaptability forward, lead to the manufactured navel-staring of manmade stupidity.

 Evolution Of Dummies

-The fractal expansion of human adaptability is systematically endangered by such widespread confounding, leading to an anthropogenic cascade tossing the most precious evolutionary asset of humanity, our intelligence, in the trash.
+The fractal expansion of human adaptability is systematically endangered by such widespread confounding, leading to an anthropogenic cascade tossing humanity’s most precious evolutionary asset, our intelligence, in the trash.

 But, let me not digress into evolutionary relevance, a subject hard to swallow for folks interested in the mere survival of self.
 So, let me reign in the pursuit of diversity to the timeline of the current generation.